AviatrixSystems/Docs/Support/support_center_egress_firewall.rst

   Next: Make sure that you have an Egress Filter Tag created on the controller.
 "Controller UI > Security > Egress Control > New Tag". "newtag2" for this example

-  Next: Using REST API, login to your controller and generate a CID.
+  Next: Using API, login to your controller and generate a CID.
 This works on a Mac - replace the username, password and controller's IP/FQDN. https://s3-us-west-2.amazonaws.com/avx-apidoc/API.htm#_login
     curl -k -s --data "action=login" --data "username=admin" --data "password=My-Pass-3484" "https://1.1.2.55/v1/api"

   Next: Copy the following python code into a file, let's say, egress-rules.py.
 Update the CID value from the above command, input the url and run it: